Alfred Vail: Involvement with Morse's telegraph

-Retirement from telegraphy
+Retirement

 When Morse took on an influential congressman as a partner, (Note: The congressman brought into Morse's company, gratis, as a partner was Francis Smith, the representative from Maine.)
 Morse cut the Vail brothers' share to one-eighth, although the other partners' shares were not reduced.
 Morse retained patent rights to all the apparatus and the alphabetic code-system that Vail had developed.

 Vail retired from the telegraph operations in 1848 and moved back to Morristown, where he spent his last ten years researching genealogy.
 Since Alfred and his brother George shared a one-eighth interest in Morse's telegraph patents, Vail realized far less financial gain from his work on the telegraph than Morse and others.

 His papers and equipment were subsequently donated by his son Stephen to the Smithsonian Institution and New Jersey Historical Society.

 Alfred Vail's cousin, Theodore N. Vail, became the first president of American Telephone & Telegraph.